THE BIG FOUR

 Ceres in the 2nd House

-Ceres in the 2nd nurtures through providing: money, food, the reliable material base that lets others rest.
+Ceres in the 2nd can frame care through money, food, possessions, self-worth, and the material base that lets people rest.

 Ceres in the 3rd House